DhwaniSondhi/Image-Segmentation-Retargeting/Image-Segmentation/README.md

 ## Demo:
 The program takes an input image and a configuration file that provides the initial set of foreground and background points and creates an output file.
 The output file has foreground in white and background in black.
-Following are some examples:
+Following are some samples:

 Input            |  Output